-So you had a lapse in judgment; you saw something you wanted and before you knew it you had taken the item from the store.
-Or perhaps you simply forgot to pay for something you fully intended to purchase?
+So you had a lapse in judgment, you saw something you wanted, and before you knew it you had taken the item from the store.
+Or perhaps you simply forgot to pay for something which you fully intended to purchase?

 A person is guilty of retail theft if they take some action to deprive the merchant of the full retail value of the property while unlawfully transferring ownership of the merchandise.

 - Offense defined.–A person is guilty of a retail theft if he: